foudfou/sjail/README.md

 ## Networking

+Sjail only supports these networking setups: shared interface or cloned loopback interface.

+### Shared interface

+Jails' IPs are attached to the host's external interface and thus accessible to the local network.
+No specific `pf` adaptation is required.

+### Cloned loopback

-Sjail only allows for a cloned loopback interface setup.
-Traffic to from the host to jails is enabled with `pf`:
+Jails' IPs are attached to a clone loopback interface.
+Traffic between host and jails is enabled with `pf`: outgoing via NAT, incoming via RDR.

 ```
 ext_if=vtnet0